-Summarise the regulatory framework for the communications sector.
+1 Summarise the regulatory framework for the communications sector.
 Do any foreign ownership restrictions apply to communications services?

-Egypt is one of the three largest economies in Africa and is strategically positioned at a crossroads between the East and West, making the country a significant player in international trade in the Middle East and Africa region.
+Egypt is one of the three largest economies in Africa and is strategically positioned at a crossroads between the East and West, making the country a significant player in international trade in the Middle East and Africa.
 Egypt is home to the Suez Canal, which connects the Mediterranean Sea with the Red Sea and is a key artery in global trade.

 The total area of Egypt is 1,001,450 square kilometres, including 995,450 square kilometres of land and 6,000 square kilometres of water.
 According to the Egyptian Central Agency for Public Mobilisation and Statistics, the population reached more than 100 million people in 2020.
-Egypt is divided into 27 governorates, 217 cities and 4617 villages.
+Egypt is divided into 27 governorates, 217 cities and 4,617 villages.
 The governorates with the highest population are Cairo (10.8 per cent), Giza (8.6 per cent) and Sharqiyya (7.4 per cent).

-The Egyptian government has been working hard to attract more foreign direct investment (FDI) to the country, and these efforts resulted in recognition for Egypt as one of the top five destinations globally for greenfield FDI in 2016.
-Also, in 2016, Cairo was named as one of the top 10 cities in the world to found a tech-start-up.
+The Egyptian government has been working hard to attract more foreign direct investment (FDI) to the country, and these efforts resulted in recognition of Egypt as one of the top five destinations globally for greenfield FDI in 2016.
+Also, in 2016, Cairo was named as one of the top 10 cities in the world to found a tech start-up.

-According to the latest 'fDi Report 2020' issued by fDi Intelligence:
+According to the fDi Report 2020 issued by fDi Intelligence:

-Egypt replaced South Africa as the second ranked destination by projects in the region, experiencing a 60 per cent increase from 85 to 136 projects.
+Egypt replaced South Africa as the second-ranked destination by projects in the region, experiencing a 60 per cent increase from 85 to 136 projects.

-This ranking covers both Middle East and African regions.
+This ranking covers both the Middle East and African.
 Software and IT services are the top project sectors.

-Furthermore, Egypt also managed to top all ranked countries in Middle East and African regions for capital investment in 2019 by acquiring 12 per cent capital investment with a total value of \$13.7 billion.
+Further, Egypt also managed to top all ranked countries in the Middle East and African for capital investment in 2019 by acquiring 12 per cent capital investment with a total value of US\$13.7 billion.

-The telecom sector in Egypt is mainly governed by the Telecoms Law (10/2003).
-In addition, there are several other key laws and regulations related to the telecom sector, including the following (as amended to date):
+The telecom sector in Egypt is mainly governed by Telecoms Law No. 10/2003.
+Also, there are several other key laws and regulations related to the telecom sector, including the following (as amended to date):

-- Penal Code (58/1937): - Presidential Decree (236/1985) approving the International Telegraph (currently Telecommunication) (ITU) Convention, which ITU Convention entered into force in Egypt as of 10 October 1985; - Presidential Decree (379/1999) regulating the Egyptian Ministry of Communication and Information Technology (MoCIT); - E-signature Law (15/2004) and its Executive Regulation; - · Economic Court Law (120/2008); and - Cybercrime Law (175/2018).
+- Penal Code No. 58/1937;

+- Presidential Decree No. 236/1985 approving the International Telegraph (currently Telecommunication) (ITU) Convention, which ITU Convention entered into force in Egypt as of 10 October 1985;

+- Presidential Decree No. 379/1999 regulating the Egyptian Ministry of Communication and Information Technology (MoCIT);

+- E-signature Law No. 15/2004 and its Executive Regulation;

+- Economic Court Law No. 120/2008;

+- Cybercrime Law No. 175/2018; and

+- Personal Data Protection Law No. 151/2020.

 The National Telecommunication Regulatory Authority (NTRA) is mainly empowered by the Telecoms Law to regulate and enhance telecommunication services in Egypt.
-In addition to NTRA, other key entities are involved in the telecom sector:
+In addition to the NTRA, other key entities are involved in the telecom sector:

-- MoCIT is empowered by the Presidential Decree (379/1999) to, inter alia, expand, regularly develop and improve communication and information services as well as encourage investment in the telecoms sector based on the antitrust basis; - the Information Technology Development Agency (ITDA) is empowered by the E-signature Law to, inter alia, promote and develop the information technology and communication industry, support small and medium-sized enterprises in using e-transaction and regulating e-signature services activities; and - the Economic Court has executive jurisdiction over settling litigation related to the Telecoms Law.
+- MoCIT is empowered by the Presidential Decree No. 379/1999 to, inter alia, expand, regularly develop and improve communication and information services as well as encourage investment in the telecoms sector based on the antitrust basis; - the Information Technology Development Agency (ITDA) is empowered by the E-signature Law to, inter alia, promote and develop the information technology and communication industry, support small and medium-sized enterprises in using e-transaction and regulating e-signature services activities; and - the Economic Court has executive jurisdiction over settling litigation related to the Telecoms Law.